buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 }
 ~~~~

-now send a message to the chat room
+Now, you can try sending a message to the chat room:
 ~~~~ javascript
 function sendMessage(message){
     var node = "/user/chat-room@topics.buddycloud.org/chat";